Gleethos/neureka/src/test/groovy/it/README.md

 # Integration Tests #

-Tests within this package cover short features which <br>
+The specifications within this package are tests which cover features which <br>
 require multiple classes working together to form said features. <br>